-There are now four principal stock exchanges in Canada, being the Toronto Stock Exchange ("TSX"), the TSX Venture Exchange ("TSX-V"), the Canadian Securities Exchange ("CSE"), and the NEO Exchange ("NEO").
+The two principal exchanges for equity securities in Canada are the Toronto Stock Exchange ("TSX") and the TSX Venture Exchange ("TSX-V").
 The TMX Group owns and operates both exchanges.
 Of the two, the TSX is the market for senior issuers.
 The TSX-V is the market for more junior issuers that have not yet met the requirements for listing on the TSX.
-The CSE is operated by CNSX Markets Inc. and recognized as a stock exchange in 2004 and the NEO was launched in 2015.
+A third exchange in Canada, the Canadian Securities Exchange ("CSE"), is operated by CNSX Markets Inc. Recognized as a stock exchange in 2004, the CSE began operations in 2003 to provide a modern and efficient alternative for companies looking to access the Canadian public capital markets.

-In order to secure a listing on any of these exchanges, a company must complete a listing application which, together with supporting data, must demonstrate that the issuer is able to meet the applicable minimum listing requirements of the relevant exchange.
+In order to secure a listing on either of these exchanges, a company must complete a listing application which, together with supporting data, must demonstrate that the issuer is able to meet the applicable minimum listing requirements of the relevant exchange.